microsoft/sarif-sdk/src/Sarif.FunctionalTests/ConverterTestData/ClangAnalyzer/Readme.txt

-The results achieved by producing a ClangAnalyzer scan of the jpeg-6b open source project
+NOTE: These results achieved by producing a ClangAnalyzer scan of the jpeg-6b open source project